YOUR BOOK PROPOSAL

-A book proposal is the 50-80 page package of information you send to a literary agent or publisher that outlines the vision for your book, makes an argument for why it should exist, and how it might take effect - much like a business plan.
+A book proposal, then, is the 50-80+ page package of information you send to a literary agent or publisher, that outlines the vision for your book, makes an argument for why it should exist, and outlines how it might take effect - much like a business plan.

-If you receive a positive response to your initial query letter, the quality of your proposal will then determine whether your non-fiction book is signed up or not.
+If you receive a positive response to your initial query letter, the quality of your proposal will then determine whether your non-fiction book is signed up.